pingcap/docs-cn/benchmark/benchmark-tidb-using-tpcc.md

 ---
 title: How to Run TPC-C Test on TiDB
 aliases: ['/docs/dev/benchmark/benchmark-tidb-using-tpcc/','/docs/dev/benchmark/how-to-run-tpcc/']
+summary: This document describes how to test TiDB using TPC-C, an online transaction processing benchmark.
+It specifies the initial state of the database, provides commands for loading data, running the test, and cleaning up test data.
+The test measures the maximum qualified throughput using tpmC (transactions per minute).
 ---

 # How to Run TPC-C Test on TiDB